 How to write a Statement of Purpose (SOP)

-You have to keep in mind some frequent questions related to the course to write a good Statement of Purpose (SOP).
+You have to keep in mind some frequent questions related to the university, course, study destination and your future plan to write a good Statement of Purpose (SOP).

 Writing about the course: